 - When g appears before a, o, u and the consonants l and r, it sounds like an English hard /g/ (e.g., arrogante, amigo, gusto, globo, gracias).
 When g is followed by e or i, it sounds like the English /h/ (e.g., generoso, ágil).
 However, if a u is between g and e or i, g is pronounced like a hard /g/, and the u is NOT pronounced (e.g., guía, espagueti).
 Sometimes, in the combinations gue and gui, the u is pronounced if it is marked with a diéresis (the two dots above the ü).
 In these cases, the g in combination with the u is pronounced /w/.
 Examples: bilingüe, lingüística.

 - Double l (ll) is pronounced like English /y/ in yes.
-In some parts of Argentina, this sound is pronounced like /sh/ (e.g., me llamo).
+In some parts of Argentina and Uruguay, this sound is pronounced like /sh/ (e.g., me llamo).

 - Q can only be found in the combinations que and qui.
 In these cases, the u is silent, and the q is pronounced /k/ (e.g., ¿qué?, quinto [fifth]).
 Q cannot be followed by a, o, or u (unless u is followed by e or i).

 - When r is at the beginning or in the middle of a word and appears as a double r (rr), it is pronounced like a rolling r (e.g., Río Grande, Rosa, guitarra).